dbt-labs/docs.getdbt.com/website/docs/guides/microsoft-fabric-qs.md

 3. From **Workspaces** on the left sidebar, navigate to your organization’s workspace.
 Or, you can create a new workspace; refer to [Create a workspace](https://learn.microsoft.com/en-us/fabric/get-started/create-workspaces) in the Microsoft docs for more details.
 4. Choose your warehouse from the table.
 Or, you can create a new warehouse; refer to [Create a warehouse](https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-create-warehouse) in the Microsoft docs for more details.
 5. Open the SQL editor by selecting **New SQL query** from the top bar.
-6. Load the Jaffle Shop example data.
-Copy these statements into the SQL editor:
+6. Copy these statements into the SQL editor to load the Jaffle Shop example data:

     ```sql
     DROP TABLE dbo.customers;